Global Advisory Alliance

 Use of GAA brand, IP, and tools

-- Do not imply employment by GAA; accurately represent your independent status.
+• Do not imply employment by GAA; accurately represent your status - whether as an independent advisor or as an employee of an alliance member firm.

-- Obtain approval before public statements on behalf of GAA.
+• Obtain approval before making public statements on behalf of GAA.

 Quality, competence, and engagement acceptance